briangershon/openzeppelin-erc721-upgradeable/README.md

 **Second, Interact with your Contract**

-Now that you've connected to your contract above, let's play with it.
+Now that you've connected to your contract above via `hardhat console`, let's play with it.

 ```
 // first let's ensure we have the right wallet